simcesplatform/LogReader/readme.md

 Note: MongoDB logging is disabled in this compose file.

-There are three kinds of tests:
+There are four kinds of tests:

 1. database tests: They test stuff in the LogReader.db package for example testLogrEader.testSimulations.
 2. time series tests which test the time series creation code.
 They are located at testLogReader.testTimeSeries